Rye Town Park & Beach - HOME PAGE

 Rye Town Park is located at 95 Dearborn Avenue (off Forest Avenue) in the City of Rye, New York.
 The park is a wonderful facility for public recreation and relaxation.

-The sixty-two acre preserve has 28 acres of lawns and paths with mature plantings, gently rolling hills, benches, a naturalized duck pond, and an expansive beachfront of 34 acres.
+The sixty-two acre preserve has 28 acres of lawns and paths with mature plantings, gently rolling hills, benches, a naturalized duck pond, and the park has an expansive beachfront of 34 acres.

 The main building complex, which includes the two-towered administration building, pavilions, restaurant and service facilities, is a magnificent edifice with Spanish style architecture, fantastic views, and beach access to Long Island sound.